smiliyo55/psoCNN_Brain_Tumor/README.md

 ## Changes and Modifications

-- **Model Architecture**: While the original repository used Keras for implementing neural network architectures, we have adapted the code to use PyTorch by adding a class that generates the model.
+While the original repository used Keras for implementing neural network architectures, we have adapted the code to use PyTorch by adding a class that generates the model.
 This significant modification enables us to take advantage of PyTorch's functionalities and seamlessly integrate our models with other PyTorch-based workflows.

 ## Credits